-We have moved our headquarters!
-Can find us in a charming new space located in the first floor of Santa Cruz Av 1068 in Miraflores.
+Visit our new headquarters!
+You can find us in our new space located in the first floor of Santa Cruz Av 1068 in Miraflores.
 You are very welcome to visit us from Monday to Friday to 11.30 am to 7.30 pm and on Saturday’s from 12 pm to 5.30 pm.

 Artists Andrés Argüelles and María Abaddon have been selected finalists of the XXII Concurso Franco Peruano Pasaporte para un Artista.
 They will present their artworks on the contest exhibition, which will take place on the CPUCP – Centro Cultural de la Pontificia Universidad Católica del Perú from September 11 th to October 6th.
 The winner of the contest will be revealed on the opening ceremony.

 On February 2020, Ginsberg will host a show by Peruvian artist Alonso León Velarde and Bulgarian artist, Rudi Ninov.
 León Velarde, has recently located to Lima, after studying at Goldsmiths (UK) and the School of the Art Institute of Chicago (USA).
 Ninov is currently based in Frankfurt where he is attending the class of Amy Sillman and Nikolas Gambaroff at Stadelschule.
 The show is a collaborative experimentation of painting as a medium.